Semrush helps you:

 If you run a small blog with a homepage and a bunch of blog posts, this rule is pretty easy to follow.

-But if you’re an eCommerce site owner with thousands of products, writing unique content for each page can be tricky.
+But if you’re an ecommerce site owner with thousands of products, writing unique content for each page can be tricky.

 Tricky… but worth it.